Aliases for SPTBN2 Gene

 GeneCards Summary for SPTBN2 Gene

 SPTBN2 (Spectrin Beta, Non-Erythrocytic 2) is a Protein Coding gene.
 Diseases associated with SPTBN2 include Spinocerebellar Ataxia 5 and Spinocerebellar Ataxia, Autosomal Recessive 14.
-Among its related pathways are RET signaling and Signaling by GPCR.
+Among its related pathways are RET signaling and Pathways of neurodegeneration - multiple diseases.
 Gene Ontology (GO) annotations related to this gene include actin binding and phospholipid binding.
 An important paralog of this gene is SPTBN1.

 UniProtKB/Swiss-Prot Summary for SPTBN2 Gene

 Probably plays an important role in neuronal membrane skeleton.